List of moral panics

-This is a list of events that fit the sociological definition of a moral panic.
+This is a list of events that are argued to fit the sociological definition of a moral panic.

 In sociology, a moral panic is a period of increased and widespread societal concern over some group or issue, in which the public reaction to such group or issue is disproportional to its actual threat.
-The concern is further fueled by mass media and moral entrepreneurs.
+The concern is further fueled by mass media and moral entrepreneurs who promote or popularize the issue.
 Moral panics may result in legislative and/or long-lasting cultural changes in the societies where they occur.

-The concept was first introduced into the field of sociology by Stanley Cohen in his 1972 book and has since been expanded by other researchers.
-Moral panics are different from irrational hysterias.
+The concept was first introduced into the field of sociology by Stanley Cohen in his 1972 book Folk Devils and Moral Panics and has since been expanded by other researchers.
+Moral panic as a group phenomenon is different from irrational hysteria which is featured more in individuals.